helgoboss/reaper-rs/README.md

 which register the integration test as REAPER action.

-Running the integration test is not only a good way to find *reaper-rs* regression bugs, but can also help to expose subtle changes in the REAPER SDK itself.
+Running the integration test is not only a good way to find *reaper-rs* regression bugs, but can also help to expose subtle changes in the REAPER C++ API itself.
 Currently, the test assertions are very strict in order to reveal even the slightest deviations.

 ## Project background

 *reaper-rs* has been born as part of an effort to port the REAPER VST plug-in [ReaLearn](https://www.helgoboss.org/projects/realearn/) to Rust and publish it as open-source project.
-The high-level API is heavily inspired by ReaPlus, a C++ facade for the REAPER SDK, which is a basic building block of the original ReaLearn.
+The high-level API is heavily inspired by ReaPlus, a C++ facade for the native REAPER C++ API, which is a basic building block of the original ReaLearn.